OctopuSS7/Countries/README.md

 # Countries
- Object Oriented python program that repeatedly randomly creates wars between country objects, and countries can resolve wars, befriend each other and more.
+ An Object Oriented Python program that repeatedly randomly creates wars between country objects, and countries can resolve wars, befriend each other and more.